 Uploading NPL code

-This section explains how to deploy your NPL application code to the NOUMENA Cloud.
+This section explains how to deploy NPL application code to NOUMENA Cloud.

 Deployment tool | Project code in GitHub Codespace | Project code on local machine |